Services Offered

 – ergonomic re-design

-– straight-strung piano rebuiilding
+– straight-strung piano rebuilding

 – historical material use, including leather hinges and age-appropriate wire